natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 <img src="{{ site.baseurl }}//assets/images/lab4_3-error/2023-06-27-17-50-49.png"  class="center_full no-invert"/>

+{:.task-title}
+> ✅ Checkoff
+>
-`CHECKOFF`: Demonstrate the above feature to our TAs to obtain the checkoff mark for this lab.
+> Demonstrate the above feature to our TAs to obtain the checkoff mark for this lab.
-{:.highlight}

 # HTTPS